joedono/House-of-Z/09-the-anguisa-problem/01b-downtime.md

 11-20 - Earn one favor
 21+ - Earn two favors

-Week 1 - Earned two favors - TODO
+Week 1 - Earned two favors - Made good friends with Samuel Destran, head priest at the House of the Shield Week 2
-Week 2
 Week 3
 Week 4